 Achilleus and Aineias approach each other for combat.

 Achilleus asks, "What's your problem?
 You think if you kill me you'll be some sort of big man or something?
-Back off, buddy, or you're toast."
+Back off, buddy."

 They throw their spears.
 Aineias's spear deflects off Achilleus's shield.
 Achilleus's spear punches through the shield of Aineias, but passes over his shoulder.